GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ## Simulating Failover

 In-order to simulate failure execute below SQL Query on the scondary node (to make it primary).
+Other than this, you can also shutdown/reset primary node to trigger failure.
 ```powershell
 osql -S node-2 -E -Q "ALTER AVAILABILITY GROUP [sql-ag] FORCE_FAILOVER_ALLOW_DATA_LOSS;”
 ```